parris/tilda/README.md

-Somethings work now: You can export a slide, but bullets don't quite work right.
+Somethings work now: You can export a slide/presentation, but bullets don't quite work right.
 Everything other than textboxes and placeholders are exported out as images.
 Audio will not export yet!

 Tilda
 =====